appfuzzer-study/appfuzzer-study/Emma-Tutorial.md

 STEP 8.
 Run the `<package-name>-instrumented.apk` with the following statement

       `adb shell am instrument -e coverage true -w <package_name>/<package_name>.EmmaInstrument.EmmaInstrumentation`

 Then, start playing around with the app;

+For the error "Error: Failed to generate emma coverage.
+Emma.jar not in the class path?", please download the `emma.jar` from the (official page)[http://emma.sourceforge.net/intro.html] and add the jar to the classpath.

 STEP 9.
 Once finished,